mattermost/docs/source/administration/ediscovery.rst

 .. note::

-  The data in the JSON payload must be formatted as Unix Epoch and a tool like https://www.epochconverter.com/ can be useeful when converting to and from the required format.
+  The data in the JSON payload must be formatted as Unix Epoch.
+A tool like https://www.epochconverter.com/ can be useful when converting to and from the required format.

 .. code-block:: json